 Although specifics vary by state, the essential condition of being on probation is the same across the United States.
 Probation is a period of official supervision meant to discourage recidivism.
-In Delaware, most aspects of probation are handled by the statebs Department of Corrections, which is the same institution that operates correctional facilities like jails and prisons.
+In Delaware, most aspects of probation are handled by the state Department of Corrections, which is the same institution that operates correctional facilities like jails and prisons.
 Most probation officers are affiliated with that entity.
+If you, your child or loved one are facing a probation violation, or probation violations in Delaware, you stand to lose a lot and a situation as serious as this warrants the help of a skilled Delaware defense attorney handling probation violations in New Castle County, Kent County and Sussex County.
+Please call Attorney John R. Garey to discuss your case by dialing (302) 744-9290 or email him here.

 Probation in Delaware can occur following incarceration or can be imposed separately and in lieu of other penalties such as fines and jail time.
 In Delaware, probation is much more likely under certain circumstances:

-- B Those who are first-time offenders are far more likely to receive probation than others.
+- Those who are first-time offenders are far more likely to receive probation than others.

-- B If the offense, though proven, has extenuating circumstances, they may be taken into account.
+- If the offense, though proven, has extenuating circumstances, they may be taken into account.

 Title 16 of the Delaware State Code specifies many of the details of probation.
 Courts may impose, at their discretion, the following probationary periods as penalties for various kinds of offenses: